Retail Investor

 The Evolution of the Retail Investor

-For decades, retail investors were at a significant disadvantage.
-Trading commissions were high ($50+ per trade in the 1980s), information was scarce (delivered by mail or newspaper), and execution was slow.
-The internet changed everything.
-First came online discount brokers in the late 1990s, slashing commissions to $10.
-Then came the smartphone era and the "race to zero."
-Today, commissions on stocks and ETFs are generally zero at major U.S. brokerages.
-Real-time data, once the domain of professional terminals costing thousands a month, is now often free or very cheap.
-This democratization has led to a surge in retail participation.
-During the COVID-19 pandemic, millions of new accounts were opened, and retail trading volume reached historical highs, at times accounting for over 20% of total U.S. equity volume.
+For decades, retail investors were at a significant disadvantage compared to institutional firms.
+Trading commissions were high ($50 or more per trade in the 1980s), information was scarce (delivered by mail or weekly newspapers), and execution was slow and manual.
+The internet and subsequent mobile revolution changed everything, fundamentally altering the balance of power in the financial markets.
+First came online discount brokers in the late 1990s, which slashed commissions to around $10 per trade.
+Then came the smartphone era and the "race to zero" led by fintech startups.
+Today, commissions on stocks and ETFs are generally zero at almost every major U.S. brokerage.
+Real-time market data, once the exclusive domain of professional terminals costing thousands of dollars a month, is now often provided for free or at very low cost to anyone with an internet connection.
+This democratization has led to a massive surge in retail participation globally.
+During the COVID-19 pandemic, millions of new brokerage accounts were opened as individuals sought to take control of their financial destinies.
+Retail trading volume reached historical highs during this period, at times accounting for over 20% of total U.S. equity volume, proving that the individual investor is now a formidable force in modern price discovery.

 Retail vs. Institutional Investors